-The District Court acknowledged HDA's argument that the reinterpreted law was "Kafkaesque" but deferred to the findings of a "bipartisan, bicameral" task force.
-A015-16.
-But the task force report, while discussing manufacturers' role in drug pricing, said nothing about distributors' role.
-In fact, there is not a shred of legislative history indicating that the Governor and legislature intended an arbitrary measure that would target distributors but not manufacturers.
-Indeed, the Governor's press statement focused only on manufacturers, explaining that the Cap would "levy a civil penalty on manufacturers that raise prices above that threshold."
+The District Court "appreciate[d]" HDA's argument that the reinterpreted law was "Kafkaesque" but deferred to the findings of a "bipartisan, bicameral" task force.
+(A138-39).
+But the task force report, while discussing manufacturers' role in drug pricing, said nothing about distributors' role.10 In fact, there is not a shred of legislative history indicating that the Governor and legislature intended an arbitrary measure that would target distributors but not manufacturers.
+Indeed, the Governor's press statement focused only on manufacturers, explaining that the Cap would "levy a civil penalty on manufacturers that raise prices above that threshold."11 Additionally, one of the secondary sources cited by the State in defense of the Cap explains that "[m]anufacturers have the most influence over pharmaceutical prices."12 In short, there is no support in the legislative record, or in common sense, for the State's new interpretation of the Drug Price Cap.